roryquennev/Elk-Stack-Project/Kibana Investigation Activity/README.md

 5. Open the Metrics page for the web machine you attacked and answer which of the VM metrics were affected the most from this traffic:

- - By running the wget loop at this web server, we see a mild increase in the CPU Usage and the Load but a signficantly larger increase in the Network Traffic
+ - By running the wget loop at this web server, we see a mild increase in the CPU Usage and the Load but a signficantly larger increase in the Network Traffic.

    ![wgetsnapshotwebserver1](https://user-images.githubusercontent.com/77551247/123021029-538ee080-d3a1-11eb-9312-a49eeaa504a2.PNG)